byte4RR4Y/rock-4se-kali/README.md

 # rock-4se-kali
 A Kali Linux ARM image for the RADXA Rock Pi 4 SE

-The image is 18.2 GB and therefore at least a 32GB SD card is required
+The image is 18.2 GB and therefore at least a 32GB SD card is required.
+This is a kali linux large installation

 Username: kali